LISREL

 LISREL (linear structural relations) is a proprietary statistical software package used in structural equation modeling (SEM) for manifest and latent variables.

 History

 LISREL was developed in the 1970s by Karl Jöreskog, then a scientist at Educational Testing Service in Princeton, New Jersey, and Dag Sörbom, later both professors of Uppsala University in Sweden.

-Command language, graphical user interface and delivery
+Command language, graphical user interface

 LISREL is mainly syntax-based, although recent versions have featured a graphical user interface (GUI).

-SSI (Scientific Software International) has recently changed from e-Academy to a "home-built" solution for distributing the rental (6- or 12-month) versions of their software.
+In early 2020, SSI was acquired by the Vector Psychometric Group, a US-based software and consulting company.